 Research Opportunities Outside of SIUE

 Many universities recruit students from all over the United States to participate in summer research training programs.
 Some of these programs cost little or nothing (because they are funded by grants); a few pay small stipends.
-To learn more about such programs, visit the "Paid Summer Research Programs" thread in the psychology discussion forum.
-Additional research opportunities may be announced on the department's Twitter page.
+To learn more about such programs, ask a professor, examine the opportunities posted here to check for announcements about summer research opportunities, and check the department's Twitter page.

-To learn more about student organizations such as Psi Chi, Psychology Club, and Project Prime visit the student organizations page or the bulletin boards across from the main psychology office.
-These organizations allow you to get more involved in your discipline, to help the community through volunteer work and to develop social networks and leadership skills.
+To learn more about student organizations such as Psi Chi and Psychology Club, visit the student organizations page or the bulletin boards across from the main psychology office.
+These student organizations allow you to get more involved in your discipline, and to develop social networking, helping (i.e., volunteering), and leadership skills.